exxeleron/qXL/doc/Tutorial/Lesson03/README.md

 <!--------------------------------------------------------------------------------------------------------------------->
 ## Global variables

 As all VBA functions are properties of qXL add-in object it is useful to declare it as a global variable.
-Similarly with the connecton alias(es).
+Similarly with the connection alias(es).
 In the example Workbook these two variables are initialized in the initialization sub:

 ```VBA